 Should You Text Your Ex On Their Birthday?
 Here’s How To Figure It Out

-For her Happiness Hypothesis study, Silva conducted in-depth interviews with men and women between the ages of 28 and 73 who are active online dating app users.
-When asked how often they check their ex's social feeds after one month, 90 percent said daily.
-Once they have been broken up for three months, it becomes weekly for 40 percent.
-And even after the one year mark, some stalk the pages of their ex's new significant other.
+For her Happiness Hypothesis study published in February 2018, Silva conducted in-depth interviews with men and women between the ages of 28 and 73 who identified as active online dating app users.
+When asked how often they check their ex's social feeds one month after their breakup, 90% said daily.

 Breakups are never easy, but it's important to remember the reasons why your relationship ended in the first place.
 A happy birthday text to your ex might seem innocent enough, but if it's going to slow down your recovery time or prevent you from moving on, it's probably better not to send it at all.

 This post was originally published on May 8, 2018.
 It was updated on Aug.
 5, 2019 by Elite Daily Staff.